-You have a UK work tie if you spend at least 40 days working in the UK, where a working day is defined as minimum three hours.
+You have a UK work tie if you spend at least 40 days working in the UK.
+Here, a working day is at least three hours.

 For day counting purposes, days spent in the UK at midnight are counted.

-However an anti-avoidance provision will apply to individuals who manipulate this rule to attempt to qualify for non-resident status, despite spending considerable time in the UK and having substantial ties.
+However, an anti-avoidance provision applies to those who manipulate this rule to attempt to qualify for non-resident status, despite spending considerable time in the UK and having substantial ties.

-Days spent in the UK as a result of exceptional circumstances will not to be counted as UK days, up to a maximum of 60 days.
+Days spent in the UK as a result of exceptional circumstances aren’t counted as UK days, up to a maximum of 60 days.

 When researching UK tax conditions, you may come across the term ‘domicile’.